An entire orchard can be "cleaned" in a short time by several drones coordinated by a single "autonomous digital brain" positioned on a ground unit.

 Tevel Aerobotics Technologies He developed an autonomous flying robot (FAR) which uses artificial intelligence (AI) to identify and harvest fruit.

-The company says its self-contained flying robots, which can be used anywhere, can meet this labor need at a lower cost, making it easier to manage an entire orchard.
+The company says its autonomous flying robot pickers, which can be used anywhere, can meet this labor need at a lower cost, making it easier to manage an entire orchard.

 After choosing the fruit, the robot finds the best way to approach it and uses its arm to grab it.